Skip to content

 Mitri attended the Cooper School of Art in Cleveland, Ohio and went on to the Athenaeum School of Fine Art in La Jolla, California.
 Since then he has been the subject of numerous one-person exhibitions in New York City, Los Angeles, San Diego, Nashville, and in Deauville, France.
 Forum Gallery has held two, one-person exhibitions of Mitri's work (2007 and 2013).
 His work has been included in countless group exhibitions and art fairs, examples of which can be found in the permanent collection of the The Arkansas Museum of Fine Arts, as well as numerous private collections throughout the United States and Europe.
 He is the recipient of two Adolph and Esther Gottlieb Foundation Grants (2010 and 2013), two Pollock-Krasner Foundation Grants (2006 and 2013), and is included in the Pollock-Krasner Foundation Grantee Image Collection.

-Anthony Mitri currently lives and works in Cleveland, Ohio.
+Anthony Mitri currently lives and works in Cleveland, Ohio and is represented by Forum Gallery.

 Back To Top